DaviDevMod/focus-trap/packages/focus-trap/how-it-works.md

 When [focus-trap](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/index.ts) is called with a `TrapConfig` (or at least the `Roots`) a [build](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/src/trap-actions.ts) action is performed:

-- If there is a trap already running, it is demolished
+- Demolish an eventual focus trap that was already running
-- The global state is updated
+- Update the global state
-- An eventual `initialFocus` is given
+- Give `initialFocus` when applicable
-- Event listeners are added to the DOM
+- Add event listeners to the DOM

 ## The events